VoidedNetwork/MenuAPI/README.md

         // Add the inbuilt pagination slot button where
-        // you want your paginated buttons / entries to go. foreground.center(new PaginationSlot());
+        // you want your paginated buttons / entries to go.
+        // NOTE: You cannot add pagination slots to the background layer. foreground.center(new PaginationSlot());

         // You can also add your own previous page and next page buttons.